-Interest income and amortization of the premium or discount are stated in the "Interest income from the Government" line item.
+Interest income from securities in local currency and amortization of the premium or discount are charged to the Statement of Operations on an accrual basis, and are stated in the "Interest income from the government" line item.

-The balance of unrealized loss, which is calculated separately in respect of each security, is charged to the Statement of Operations at the end of the year and stated under "Other financial income (expenses) - securities and derivative financial instruments".
+The balance of unrealized loss, which is calculated separately in respect of each security, is charged to the Statement of Operations at the end of the year and stated under "Other financial income (expenses)-Securities and derivative financial instruments".